influxdata/sandbox/documentation/static/tutorials/create-alert.md

 ### Configure Slack integration

-First open the Kapacitor configuration section in Chronograf:
+First open the Kapacitor configuration section in Chronograf, by selecting the gear within the left-hand navigation panel.
+The select the drop list on the data source where the Kapacitor instance resides, you can click the "pencil" icon to edit the Kapacitor configuration options:

 ![Kapacitor Configuration](/images/kapacitor-config.png)

-Then add the webhook URL and slack channel to post to:
+Then select the Slack tab and add the webhook URL and Slack channel to post to:

 ![Slack Integration](/images/slack-integration.png)